SimpliField/angular-sql-storage/README.md

 });
 ```
 ###setDatabaseSchema
-You need to define table definition for create tables<br/>
+You need to define the table definition to create tables<br/>
 **Params:**
-- `defaultFields` [Array] - Define fields appear in all tables
+- `defaultFields` [Array] - Define fields which appear in all tables
   - `name` [String] - Sql field name
   - `type` [String] - Sql field type
   - `primayKey` [Boolean] - Add PRIMARY KEY constraint to field.